ua-data7/DS-Tapas/Workshops/Spring2023/2023-Feb-23/README.md

 February 23, 2023

-## Simulating Data for Statistical Design in R
+## Simulating Data for Study Design in R

 Description: Simulating data is a powerful tool towards study design.
 In particular, simulated data can allow one to run a-priori statistical power analyses to understand what sample size is needed to detect different effect sizes.